 Viewing the Stratobowl.
 By far, the best perspective for viewing the Stratobowl is from the rim overlook which is a short hike from a small trailhead off of Highway 16.
 The trailhead is 500 feet west of the Black Hills RV Center.
 From there, it's an easy 1/2 mile hike to the overlook. (photos by Terri Watson, Wim Bennik, Hank Fridell, Bill VanHuekelem)

 Placer Gold Mining.
 The Bonanza Bar Mining Company was organized in about 1890 to do placer mining on Spring Creek near Rockerville, SD.
 One of Company mines was on about 80 acres of property known as "Moonlight Valley" (later to become the "Stratobowl").
 There, active mining took place from 1893 to 1905.
 Later, for a few years during the early 1930's, a few family members conducted placer mining operations on a small scale, but there was hardly enough gold produced to make a living.
-Now, the old tailing rock piles are all that remain to remind us of those days.
+Now, the scattered "tailing" piles are all that remain of the old gold mining days.

 Historic balloon flights.
+This is why the Stratobowl is "on the map".
 From here, in 1934 and 1935, the Army Air Corps and National Geographic Society launched manned balloon flights into the stratosphere to a record 72,395 feet.
 It was then that this little valley became known as the "Stratobowl" and the birthplace of the space age.

 Much has been written about these historic flights since they were very significant, newsworthy events.
 The National Geographic documented them and there was a lot of media and newpaper coverage.
 You can easily find a great deal of information about the history of the Stratobowl by doing a web search and checking out any of the many excellent websites available, such as Morning Star Balloon Company and wikiepidia.com.